jundalisay/sp/content/en/research/countries/us/miran/chapter-03d.md

 However, retaliatory tariffs impose additional costs on America and run the risk of tit-for-tat escalations in excess of optimal tariffs that lead to a breakdown in global trade.
 Retaliatory tariffs by other nations can nullify the welfare benefits of tariffs for the U.S.

 Thus, preventing retaliation will be of great importance.
 Because the United States is a large source of consumer demand for the world with robust capital markets, it can withstand tit-for-tat escalation more easily than other nations and is likelier to win a game of chicken.

-Recall that China’s economy is dependent on capital controls keeping savings invested in increasingly inefficient allocations of capital to unproductive assets like empty apartment buildings.
+China’s economy is dependent on capital controls.
+- These keep savings invested in increasingly inefficient allocations of capital to unproductive assets like empty apartment buildings.*

+{{< n n="Chinese savings are in state owned enterprises" >}}

 <!-- 14 See, for instance, Broda, Limao and Weinstein (2008).
 15 See https://www.wsj.com/economy/trade/donald-trump-election-trade-tariffs-aed6c281  -->

 If tit-for-tat escalation causes increasing pressure on those capital controls for money to leave China, their economy can experience far more severe volatility than the American economy.

 This natural advantage limits the ability of China to respond to tariff increases.

-With respect to other nations, if the Trump Administration merges national security and trade policy explicitly, it may provide some incentives against retaliation.
+Merging national security and trade policy might provide some incentives against retaliation.

 For instance, it could declare that it views joint defense obligations and the American defense umbrella as less binding or reliable for nations which implement retaliatory tariffs.

 Additionally, it’s not clear whether one should view the failure of this deterrent as a bad outcome.

 Suppose the U.S. levels tariffs on NATO partners and threatens to weaken its NATO joint defense obligations if it is hit with retaliatory tariffs.

-If Europe retaliates but dramatically boosts its own defense expenditures and capabilities, alleviating the United States’ burden for global security and threatening less overextension of our capabilities, it will have accomplished several goals.
-Europe taking a greater role in its own defense allows the U.S. to concentrate more on China, which is a far greater economic and national security threat to America than Russia is, while generating revenue.
+If Europe retaliates but dramatically boosts its own defense expenditures alleviating the US burden for global security and threatening less overextension of our capabilities, it will have accomplished several goals.

+Europe taking a greater role in its own defense allows the U.S. to concentrate more on China, which is a far greater threat to America than Russia is, while generating revenue.

-The Trump team will view tariffs as an effective means of raising taxes on foreigners to pay for retaining low tax rates on Americans.
+Trump will view tariffs as effective taxes on foreigners to pay for retaining low tax rates on Americans.*

+{{< n n="The Americans will pay for those taxes, not foreigners" >}}

-The reduced personal income tax rates introduced by the Tax Cuts and Jobs Act are due to expire in 2026 and extending them in full without raising deficits may require raising almost $5 trillion of new revenue or debt over a ten-year budget window.
+The reduced personal income tax rates introduced by the Tax Cuts and Jobs Act will expire in 2026.

+Extending them will need a $5 trillion of new revenue or debt over 10 years.

-Tariffs are the answer for extending the tax cuts.
+**Tariffs are the answer for extending the tax cuts.** *

+{{< n n="Tariffs will actually reduce the economy, making it harder to finance the debt" >}}

 Revenue must come from somewhere*.